Wednesday, 29 October 2025

 The CSIAP Introduces QR Code for Easy Access to Cascade-Related Resources

-By scanning the QR code, users can instantly access a wide range of materials, including technical reports, progress updates, multimedia content, and success stories related to cascades implemented across different provinces.
-This innovative feature not only simplifies access to information but also strengthens the project’s communication outreach, helping readers, researchers, and policymakers stay informed about ongoing efforts under CSIAP.
+By scanning the QR code, users can instantly access a wide range of materials, including technical studies, progress updates, multimedia content, and success stories from cascade interventions implemented across different provinces.
+This digital feature simplifies information sharing while strengthening CSIAP’s communication outreach and stakeholder engagement.

-Sri Lanka's Ellanga System or Tank Cascade System, which has been designated a Globally Important Agricultural Heritage System by the Food and Agriculture Organization of the United Nations.
+The QR-enabled knowledge platform also highlights Sri Lanka’s Ellanga System, or Tank Cascade System, which has been designated a Globally Important Agricultural Heritage System (GIAHS) by the Food and Agriculture Organization of the United Nations.
+This recognition underscores the global significance of Sri Lanka’s traditional cascade systems and reinforces the importance of preserving and promoting this unique agricultural heritage through modern, accessible knowledge-sharing tools.

 Friday, 10 October 2025